the-markup/investigation-amazon-brands/README.md

 ### 2-random-forest-analysis.ipynb
 Feature engineering training set, finding optimal hyperparameters, and performing the ablation study on a random forest model.
 The most predictive feature is verified using three separate methods.

+### 3-survey-results.ipynb
+Visualizing the survey results from our national panel of 1000 adults.
+These visualizations show up in the "survey results" section of the data analysis.

-### 3-product-page-error-analysis.ipynb
+### 4-limiations-product-page-changes.ipynb
 Analysis of how often the buy box's default shipper and seller changes between Amazon and a third-party.
 This stat sends up in the limitations.

-### 4-survey-results.ipynb
-Visualizing the survey results from our national panel of 1000 adults.
-These visualizations show up in the "survey results" section of the data analysis.

 ### utils.py
 Contains convenient functions used in the notebooks.

 ### parsers.py
 Contains parsers for search results and product pages.

-Data to do
-- searches
-- products
-- survey data
-- intermediates

 ## Data